TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

     <USERNAME> hard nofile 32000
 ```

-On the engine Configuration in TIBCO SF, you shoul consider setting this
+On the engine Configuration in TIBCO SF, you should consider setting this
 ```bash
 set -XX:+CMSClassUnloadingEnabled  -XX:MaxPermSize=256m
 set JVM HEAP from 192 mb to 512 mb